Biswa96/wslbridge2/README.md

 * There is no documented way to get VM ID from WSL2 Linux VM.
 See this [issue](https://github.com/microsoft/WSL/issues/4131).
-Hence `hvpty` may change according to future Windows 10 releases.
+Hence `hvpty` may change in future Windows 10 releases due to usage of undocumented COM methods.

 ## Further Readings